Never get lost again on your ATV with one of these ATV GPS systems

 When we started this list, the GPS units listed above were the easy picks for the Five Best available.
 There are several others that could make this list, they just are a tad more specialized in application.
 The Garmin GPSMAP 64st is a seriously cool ATV trail GPS.
 Why didn’t it make the top five?
 Well, it’s a hand-held device, so the screen is small at 2.6 inches, making it harder to use while riding.
 However, this is one packed little handheld.
 It has full topographic mapping, and it has wireless capability meaning that you can share the screen and information to your cellphone, tablet or more, and you can share the info with others, too.
 Being a Garmin, it is fully waterproof, shock resistant and has a quad-helix antenna for serious accuracy.
 It has bird’s eye view topographic mapping, too.

 Yamaha released its Adventure Pro tablet GPS system developed in conjunction with Magellan and it is outstanding to say the least.
 This tablet-style GPS is water and shock proof and has full GPS mapping capabilities.
 It also has access to a wide-range of trail system maps and other topographical maps to help you navigate through wherever you should end up.
-The 2020 Yamaha Grizzly is pre-wired for the tablet and has a special dock to let it ride right under the bars.
+Some Yamaha Grizzly models are pre-wired for the tablet with a special dock to let it ride right under the bars.
 Expect more Yamaha machines to offer options involving the Adventure Pro system, too.
-Amazing stuff!

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.